Welcome to InterActing

 Mother of participant Yasminah

 “Mommy, do you like that I have talent too?
-To which I say: Well and truly!
-Then what are you good at?” and then she says: I think it’s funny that I think I can’t do that much, but then I’m working together and listening and I just do it and then I think, I can actually do quite a lot.
+To which I say, well and truly!
+Then what are you good at?
+And then she says: I think it’s funny that I think I can’t do that much, but then I’m working together and listening and then I just do it and then I think, I can actually do quite a lot.”

 Mother participant Yarden

-“Let me share tons of admiration and admiration to the entire InterActing Team for the brilliant work you do and the massive boost of confidence your program gives Yarden.
-Our entire wider family is a huge fan of InterActing”.
+“Let me express my tremendous admiration to the entire InterActing team for the great work they do and the tremendous trust the program gives Yarden.
+Our entire extended family is big fans of InterActing.”

 Matthew Lerner

-Associate Professor AJ Drexel Autism Insitute, Philadelphia, USA
+Associate Professor AJ Drexel Autism Institute, Philadelphia, USA

 “Young people with autism get stuck because they expect everything to go as agreed.
 In the real world, however, no script is followed.
 At InterActing, they practice their flexibility.
 We see over the years that that produces consistent clinical results.”